Hilamatu/final-project/README.md

 # Skater
 You are a skater that needs to get to the school in time.
 But Be careful there are many obstacles on your way.
-Jump over the obstacles and get to the school.
+Jump over the obstacles and avoid being hit by vehicles to get to the school.
 And remember, you only have 5 lives.

 ## Getting Started
 ---